Disabled drivers rivers eligible for a Blue Badge can apply online via the government website.

 A survey found it took an average of 17 days for a driver to receive a Blue Badge – or 28 days if a medical assessment was required.

 Now, all documents, including photographs and proof of identity, can be uploaded to the Blue Badge website.
-The process is expected to take 13 minutes, or up to 30 minutes if additional information is required.
+The process takes around 13 minutes, or up to 30 minutes if additional information is required.

-To apply for or renew a Blue Badge, visit the website.
-You’ll need details of your current Blue Badge (if you have one), a digital or signed photograph, your National Insurance number, proof of identification and proof of residency.
+To apply or renew, visit the Gov.uk website.
+You will need details of your current Blue Badge (if you have one), a digital or signed photograph, your National Insurance number, proof of identification, proof of benefits (if you receive any) and proof of residence.

 The fee for a Blue Badge is up to £10 in England and £20 in Scotland, while Welsh motorists don’t have to pay.
 A badge usually lasts up to three years.

 Note: you can save your application and return to it later if needed.

 The process is also different if you live in Northern Ireland.
 Follow this link to apply if so.